-The Dragonfly 36 has an external emergency tiller to be fitted just over the rudderstock, in the backend of the cockpit floor.
-The emergency tiller can be found in the engine room across at the transom.
+The Dragonfly 40 has an external emergency tiller to be fitted just over the rudderstock, on the backend of the cockpit floor.
+The emergency tiller can be found in the cockpit locker.

 Important information: If the cable steering system fails, just for your information, the automatic pilot system will still work like normal as this is not a part of the Wheel steering system.